AmarnathSiliveri/AmarnathSiliveri/README.md

 *   🌍  I'm based in India
 *   ✉  You can contact me at [amarnathsiliveri@gmail.com](mailto:amarnathsiliveri@gmail.com )
-*   🧠  I'm learning R, MACHINE LEARNING,Generative AI
+*   🧠  I'm learning R, MACHINE LEARNING,Generative AI,HPC
 *   🤝  I'm open to collaborating on Any type of.
-DATASCIENCE PROJECT, ML PROJECTS, ROBOTICS AND CREATIVE CONTENT MAKING
+DATASCIENCE PROJECT, ML PROJECTS, ROBOTICS AND CREATIVE CONTENT MAKING,HPC
 *   ⚡  I CAN LEARN CONCEPT WAY QUICKER AND ALSO CAN GIVE A CREATIVE TOUCH TO IT

 ## Portfolio